AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 Well, unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
 In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.
 The full paper containing the results

+____
+2018. *Modelling of mangrove annual leaf litterfall with emphasis on the role of vegetation structure.*
+by Aline Ferreira Quadros, Inga Nordhaus, Hauke Reuter, Martin Zimmer Published in <a href="https://doi.org/10.1016/j.ecss.2018.12.012">Estuarine, Coastal and Shelf Science 218, 292–299</a>
+____

 Initially, my task was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract this information to a structured dataset of traits (which you can access here:<a href="https://doi.org/10.3897/BDJ.5.e22089">Dataset of "true mangroves" plant species traits</a>).